Lititz Moravian Church - Lititz, PA

 here.

-Played on the Principal Discant 8' and the Octav Bass in the pedal (chorale).
+Played on the Principal Discant 8', Principal 4' and Sub Octav 2' with the Octav

 To listen to Vom Himmel hoch, da komm ich her by Johann Pachelbel,